luizamfsantos/Pollution-Analysis-COVID-19/README.md

 Our goal in this project is to be able to show some trends of impact the shelther-in-place order has had on various areas across the US.

+To run this app, load shiny library in RStudio and run this command: runGitHub("EarthX","luizamfsantos").

 Air Quality Data Source